 - Reserve lists remain active throughout Years 5 and 6.

 Applicants who have accepted an offer for placement in an opportunity class, and are also on a reserve list for a higher choice school, will be removed from the reserve list at 5pm on Tuesday 29 January 2019.
 These applicants may remain on a reserve list for a higher choice only if they decline their offer by that date.
 However there is no guarantee that the student would receive a further offer.

 Score details for parents

 Most parents are sent the raw school assessment scores and the raw test marks along with the placement outcome advice.
 The scores are later moderated, scaled and averaged before the calculated placement score out of 300 is derived.
 Therefore you cannot reproduce the calculation by converting scores to a percentage.
 In a few cases the score cannot be published.
-If parents do not receive their child’s scores they can write to the Unit for an explanation.
+If parents do not receive their child’s scores they can write to the Team for an explanation.

 The selection committee may adjust a child’s score based on criteria such as a student’s Aboriginality, length of time doing all school work in English, illness/misadventure request, appeal and a number of other factors.
 This is why a student may appear higher on a reserve list than another student with a higher calculated placement score.
 It is not possible to publish adjusted placement scores as they can vary across the three selection committees considering the application.